kworam/ProcScript/README.md

 succeeds, it resolves the deferred with its parameter object.
 If it fails, it rejects the deferred with its failure message.

-ProcRunners are Adapter Procs that run multiple Proc Instances in various ways (parallel, sequence, race or fallback).  `PS.ProcList` is a helper class for passing Proc Instances to a ProcRunner.
+ProcRunners are Adapter Procs that run multiple Proc Instances in various ways.  `PS.ProcList` is a helper class for passing Proc Instances to a ProcRunner.

 	PS.ProcList(arr)